 Let’s say you’ve spent the last five years charging freely with the credit card you got right after you graduated college.
 You were busy having fun, so you kept swiping, but never made more than the monthly minimum payment.
 Now it’s time for an adult expenditure, like a car, and you realize that your credit card debt is out of control.

-But you've also done a little homework and decided that a personal loan is the best option for your current financial need -- consolidate that debt and its 21 percent interest rate into one lower monthly payment.
+But you’ve also done a little homework and decided that a personal loan is the best option for your current financial need — consolidate that debt and its 21 percent interest rate into one lower monthly payment.
+So how do you get the best rate on that personal loan?

 How’s your credit score?